 Read that last bit again, specifically that the Holy Ghost “has wrought a mighty change in us, or in our hearts, that we have no more disposition to do evil, but to do good continually.”
 Modern-day prophets have simplified these humble words into the phrase “change of nature”.
 In other words, they teach us that the Atonement of Christ has the ability to change our natures.
 Here are a few places where this concept is taught:

 This change of nature is mercifully designed to occur gradually over time.
 Milk before meat.
 Line upon line.
 Start out with faith in Christ and repentance.
 Get baptized and receive the Gift of the Holy Ghost.
-Then the priesthood for some.
+Then priesthood ordination for some.
 Proceed to the temple standard.
-After that, further uplwardly harmonize your being and doing as your trajectory hopefully continues in the same direction, ever becoming incrementally more and more like Jesus Christ.
+After that, further upwardly harmonize your being and doing as your trajectory hopefully continues in the same direction, ever becoming incrementally more and more like Jesus Christ.